anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 All players in the League are expected to pay their team fees.
 Players will not be allowed to switch teams within the League unless or until any and all debts are paid in full.

 ### Free Agents
-A player must inform the League President and his Manager no later than February 15 of the upcoming season if he wishes to leave his team and become a free agent.
+A player must inform the League Commissioner and his Manager no later than February 15 of the upcoming season if he wishes to leave his team and become a free agent.
 After this he is free to play for another team in the League.
 A Manager may waive this deadline for an individual player at the Manager’s discretion.
 If the player fails to notify as specified, that player shall be disqualified from playing on another League team for that season.

 ## Protest and Forfeits

 ### Timeframe and Reporting
-All protests must be filed with the President within 48 hours of the alleged infraction and on the League supplied form.
+All protests must be filed with the Commissioner within 48 hours of the alleged infraction and on the League supplied form.
 All requested information must be accurately reported.
-Any Manager who knowingly falsifies information on the protest form will be fined and suspended as determined by the President, and that Manager’s team will forfeit the game.
+Any Manager who knowingly falsifies information on the protest form will be fined and suspended as determined by the Commissioner, and that Manager’s team will forfeit the game.

 ### Ground for Protest
 Protests may only be made on the grounds of a violation of a rule stated in this Constitution and its By-Laws or in violation of a stated Major League Baseball rule.
 Protests may not, under any circumstances, be based on the judgment of an umpire’s call.
 The protesting team’s Manager must notify the umpire of the protest at the time the violation occurred.
-Managers shall notify the league president at the earliest possible time after the game and provide umpire signature as proof of notification.
+Managers shall notify the league Commissioner at the earliest possible time after the game and provide umpire signature as proof of notification.

 ### Ruling
-Upon the filing of a protest with the President, the President shall call a meeting of the Rules and Competition Committee at the earliest possible date.
+Upon the filing of a protest with the Commissioner, the Commissioner shall call a meeting of the Rules and Competition Committee at the earliest possible date.
 Judgment regarding the merit of the protest shall be made after deliberation.

 ### Notification
-Teams that win games by forfeit must notify the President that very day.
+Teams that win games by forfeit must notify the Commissioner that very day.

 ### Umpire Payment
 Forfeiting teams must pay, at the time of the forfeit, the full cost of the umpire(s), and shall be considered not in good standing as defined in [Classification; Standing](#classification-standing).
 Teams will be considered not in good standing until payment is made.
 In the event a team is unable to pay the umpire at the proper time, the team’s forfeit fee will be used to cover initial forfeits.
 The cost of additional forfeits will be paid by the team.